Tandang Sora National Shrine

 The Tandang Sora National Shrine (Dambana ni Melchora (Tandang Sora) Aquino) is a national monument and memorial park in Quezon City, Philippines.
 It is dedicated to Filipino revolutionary and centenarian, Melchora Aquino who is also known as "Tandang Sora".

 Background

 Melchora Aquino, popularly known as Tandang Sora is a key figure in the Philippine Revolution who offered shelter and medical aid to Katipunan revolutionaries despite her old age.
-She was known by the titles of "Mother of the Katipunan" and the "Grand Woman of the Revolution" for her role in the revolution.
+She was known by the titles of "Mother of the Katipunan" and the "Grand Old Woman of the Revolution" for her role in the revolution.
 The place where the memorial is situated, along in present-day Banlat Road in a barangay in Quezon City named in honor of her is her birthplace.

 After her death, her remains were initially buried at the Mausoleum of the Veterans of the Revolution at the Manila North Cemetery before being transferred to the Himlayang Pilipino.
 In 2012, her remains were transferred to the Tandang Sora Shrine.